 What about "at-home materials" or the "family packet"?
 Are we supposed to practice at home?

-Children and parents can have so much fun at home and in the car with Musikgarten songs and dances.
-In class you learn the songs, but at home is where you really have fun with the songs and dances.
-It's a great family bonding activity, and we do really encourage you to make music with your child outside of class, not just in class.
-(Try it and you won't have to ask this question ever again!)
+Children and parents can have so much fun at home and in the car with Musikgarten songs and dances--and the more often a child hears a song, the more the child enjoys hearing and participating during class.
+At home is where you really have fun with the songs and dances--tt's a great family bonding activity, and we do really encourage you to make music with your child outside of class, not just during class.
 We provide class materials to families you with no mark-up; Itty Bitty Musik does not profit from the sales of at-home materials.

 Do you have a class that would allow me to bring my children of different ages to at the same time?